Accla/graphulo/README.md

 create a Java class implementing [IMultiplyOp][] with the multiplication logic.
 For simple TableMult multiplication, you can extend the [SimpleMultiply][] class instead of implementing the full interface.
 For simple element-wise multiplication, you can extend the [SimpleEWiseX][] class instead of implementing the full interface.
-See the classes in the mult package for examples.
+See the classes in the `edu.mit.ll.graphulo.mult` package for examples.
-Non-simple multiplication that should implement [IMultiplyOp][] directly are multiplication logic that manipulates returned Keys in non-standard ways or returns more than one entry per multiplication.
+Non-simple multiplication that should implement [IMultiplyOp][] directly are multiplication logic that
+1. manipulates returned Keys in non-standard ways;
+2. takes init options (passed from the client through `multiplyOp.opt.OPTION_NAME`); or
+3. returns more than one entry per multiplication.

 [SortedKeyValueIterator]: https://accumulo.apache.org/1.7/apidocs/org/apache/accumulo/core/iterators/SortedKeyValueIterator.html
 [IteratorSetting]: https://accumulo.apache.org/1.7/apidocs/org/apache/accumulo/core/client/IteratorSetting.html